MonikaBarget/FeministDH/casestudy2.md

 Topic modelling and network analysis were used to understand the connections between these people and to read their letters in the overall context of social and political change in early-twentieth-century Ireland.

 The following network graph show the Daly family correspondence network of 288 letters added to Letters 1916-1923 by autumn 2019.
+Based on this visualisation, we can make the following observations:

+1. Charlie Daly and his mother Ellen are the largest nodes, corresponding with both men and women.
+1. Of the letters written by and to Charlie's sister Mary (Máire / May), predominantly those exchanged with Charlie and their brother Thomas have been preserved.
+1. Letters from and to Charlie's sister Susan were mainly exchanged with him and their mother.
+But Susan also corresponded with people outside the family, including men.
+1. The network includes seven letters written by Katherine Allman and 14 received by her.
+These letters were exchanged with just people: Charlie Daly, Thomas Daly, Ellen Daly and May Daly.
-Charlie Daly and his mother Ellen are the largest nodes, corresponding with both men and women.
-Charlie's brother Cornelius (community in the top right corner) exclusively corresponds with men and one person of unidentified gender.
+1. Charlie's brother Cornelius (community in the top right corner) exclusively corresponded with men and one person of unidentified gender.

 ![Daly family correspondence network of 288 letters added to Letters 1916-1923 by autumn 2019](https://github.com/MonikaBarget/FeministDH/blob/master/Daly_network_19May2020.png)